Remy13/react-i-ii-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+Contains the objects we will be working with that can be refered to by this

 2. Where do you set initial state?
+The parent class

-3. What method do you use to update state?
+3. What method do you use to update state? this.state =

 ### Understand